- Using the Media Creation Tool is one of the simplest ways to create a bootable device out there.

-Sometimes you might get Access Denied error message while using Media Creation tool if your ISO file is corrupted.
-Your ISO file can become corrupted during the download especially if you have any problems with your Internet connection, antivirus or firewall.
+Sometimes you might get an Access Denied error message while using the Media Creation tool if your ISO file is corrupted.
+Your ISO file can become corrupted during the download especially if you have any problems with your Internet connection, antivirus, or firewall.

 Several users also reported that they fixed the problem by using 7Zip to move the contents of the ISO file directly to the USB flash drive.
 It’s not confirmed that this method works, but you can try it out if you want.

 On the other hand, if your ISO file is damaged, you’ll have to download it again from Microsoft’s website.

 According to users, you can fix the Access Denied error message with Media Creation Tool simply by formatting your flash drive with diskpart.